DeltaVCode-cr-301-2018/00-es6/nathan-cashman/README.md

 ##### Investigate how `let` and `const` are now used in the code.
 Where did you need to convert `const` into `let` to make the code work?
 Can you identify any patterns/similarities?

 (Put your answer here)
+All for loops needed i to be a let declaration, as well as the arrays.
 ---

 ##### How did it go with making the adaptation from concatenations to template literal notation?
 Do you think you'll mostly use template literal notation from now on?

 (Put your answer here)
+EZPZ took a while to find the back-tick on the computer.
+Ethan: I would only use it if there were more than 3 variables.
+Nathan: Yes.